pyscript/docs/docs/user-guide.md

 ### PyDom

+The Standard Web APIs are massive and not always very user-friendly. `PyDom` is a Python modue that exposes the power of the web with an easy and idiomatic Pythonic interface on top.

-The built-in Python module `pydom` wraps many (although not all) features to access the brower DOM interface and can be used to interact with the elements of a web page in an idiomatically Pythonic manner, accessible to humans.
-While the [FFI](#ffi) interface described above focus on giving full access to the entire Javascript Interface, `pydom` focuses on providing a small, intuitive and yet powerful API.
-For this reason, while it's first laywer is simple and intuitive (hence limited), saving many lines of code and making the code easier, it also provides a secondary layer that can be used to directly use full FFI related to a specific element.
+While the[FFI](#ffi) interface described above focuses on giving full access to the entire Standard Web APIs, `pydom` focuses on providing a small, intuitive and yet powerful API that priotirizes common use cases fist.
+For this reason, it's first layer is simple and intuitive (but limited to the most common use cases), but `pydom` also provides a secondary layer that can be used to directly use full FFI interface of a specific element.

+It does not aim to replace the regular Web [Javascript] API nor to be as wide and offer feature parity.
+On the contrary, it's intentionally small and focused on the most popular use cases while still providing [a backdoor] access to the full JS API.

+`Pydom` draws inspiration from popular Python APIs/Libraries known to be friendly and easy to learn, and other successful projects related the web as well (for isntance, `JQuery` was a good source of inspiration).

+#### Core Concepts